kerolex/ObjectPoseEstimationNOCS/README.md

 * E. Brachmann, A. Krull, F. Michel, S. Gumhold, J. Shotton, C. Rother, **Learning 6D Object Pose Estimation Using 3D Object Coordinates**, ECCV 2014
 [[paper](https://link.springer.com/chapter/10.1007/978-3-319-10605-2_35)]

+Note: this is the first paper I am aware was defining the representation of an object as 3D object coordinates, and then estimating the object pose from this representation.
+NOCS seems to be inspired by this work but simply applied to Mask R-CNN as an additional branch.

 * Y. Lin, J. Tremblay, S. Tyree, P. A. Vela, S. Birchfield, **Single-stage Keypoint-based Category-level Object Pose Estimation from an RGB Image**, ICRA 2022
 [[paper](https://arxiv.org/pdf/2109.06161.pdf)]